SAP/ewm-cloud-robotics/docs/ewm-sim.md

 ```sh
 $ docker run -e ODATA_USER=root -e ODATA_PASSWD=123 -p 8080:8080 ewm-sim:1.0
 ```
+(Surely the first occurance of 8080 can be replaced with any desired and free port of the host. **DO NOT** specify $ODATA_PORT when running in docker mode.)

 ## Current State of Implementation
 Currently, the basic mockserver is up and running.
 It is served by an express web service.